 • Mako shark MAK

 • Porbeagle shark POS

-• Blue shark BWS
+Blue shark BWS

 Sharks may be returned to the sea ALIVE, if they are LIKELY TO SURVIVE and returned as soon as practicable.
-Any sharks returned to the sea ALIVE must be reported on landing returns with the Destination Type Code "X" and will not be counted against ACE.
+Any sharks returned to the sea ALIVE must be reported on disposal reports under disposal code "X" and will not be counted against ACE.

 As of 1 October 2014, these sharks may also be returned to the sea if they are DEAD or UNLIKELY TO SURVIVE provided they are correctly reported.
-Any sharks returned to the sea dead or unlikely to survive must be reported on landing returns with the Destination Type Code "Z".
+Any sharks returned to the sea dead or unlikely to survive must be reported on disposal reports under disposal code "Z".
 These returns will be counted against ACE.
 You need to accurately estimate the weight of the sharks discarded this way.